Texas Court Records

 The Difference Between Sealing and Expunging Criminal Records

-Sealing and expungement of criminal records are both procedures for cleaning up an adult's criminal history from the Texas Department of Public Safety (TDPS) database; however, they have striking differences.
+Sealing and expungement of criminal records are both procedures for cleaning up an adult's criminal history from the Texas Department of Public Safety (TDPS) database.
+However, they have striking differences.
 Sealing a criminal record, otherwise referred to as "non-disclosure" in Texas, simply means the process of restricting public access to an individual's arrest records as provided under Texas Penal Code § 411.074.
 These sealed records are still available to law enforcement agencies during the course of their duty.
-On the other hand, expunction refers to the permanent removal and destruction of a criminal record.
-In this case, it is as if the record never existed.
-Upon successful expunction, the record's custodians are obligated to delete and clear the criminal information from their databases.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be useful for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How to Seal a Criminal Record in Texas